As soon as you decide to learn the guitar, you’ll need to familiarize yourself with all the great guitarists who have come before you.

 It’s a debated subject for music fans who all have their own preferred musician or group for reasons that are extremely diverse and personal: for some, the technical skills of the guitarist are the deciding factor, and for others, it’s a question of emotion.

 And for others still, it comes down to how much commercial success the guitarist in question has had.
+Some will want Joe Satriani, and others will want James Hetfield.
+Some will want Chet Atkins, others will want John Frusciante.

 So basically we had many criteria to take into account as we ranked the most renowned guitarists.
+However, they can't all be in there.

 Firstly, What Makes Good Music In General?

-Before we can attempt to define who a good guitar player is, we should first of all draw our attention to the science of music and what actually makes good music?
+Before we can attempt to define who a good guitar player is, we should first of all draw our attention to the science of music and the question, what actually makes good music?
 Why is it, for instance, that some sequences of chords are like music to our ears whereas others can only be described as noise?

 What's more, musicians will (or at least modern musicians have the opportunity to) learn about their niche area through metadata analysis and find out what makes the fans tick, so that they can pick up on this connection between music maker and listener.
 As such, how can you really be sure that the person playing the drums, strumming on the guitar or singing the song on your favourite album is actually feeling the music in the magical way we'd like to think they are?